No Contact Is Really, Really Hard!

 • reduce your value

-• push him/her away
+• push your ex away

 • show you have low self-esteem and low confidence